roryscot/App_rentice/README.md

 3. Run `python manage.py collectstatic` to move the built files into the satic directory
 4. Deploying: `eb deploy [AWS env. name]`

+#Contributing

+####To suggest a feature, create an issue if it does not already exist.
+If you would like to help develop a suggested feature follow these steps:

+1. Fork this repo
+2. Install dependencies with yarn add
+3. Submit PR for review when the feature is complete

 ## Guidelines
 - If adding new packages in import, run pipreqs . --force to update requirements.txt.
 Do not modify requirements.txt manually.